mitsuba-renderer/mitsuba3/docs/issue_template.md

 ## Description

-*Enter the full description of your issue*
+*Please enter the full description of your issue*

 ## Steps to reproduce